emilkaram/SDC-ND-PID-Control-Udacity-T2-P4/README.md

 I:
 The integral is the sums of errors over time, if small error will accmulate and cause the integral component to increase over time.
-The integral response will continually increase over time unless the error is zero, so the effect is to drive the Steady-State error to zero.
+The integral response will continually increase over time unless the error is zero, so the effect is to drive the steady state error to zero.

 [video link to I gain only](https://github.com/emilkaram/SDC-ND-PID-Control-Udacity-T2-P4/blob/master/results/I.mp4)